Brandypants/brandurheinason_privacy/CSAE.md

 We provide an in-app reporting feature, allowing users to:

 - Report inappropriate behavior or content.
-- Flag profiles or messages that violate our guidelines.

 Reports are reviewed promptly, and appropriate actions are taken to maintain the safety of the platform.